System identification: Overview

 One of the many possible applications of system identification is in control systems.
 For example, it is the basis for modern data-driven control systems, in which concepts of system identification are integrated into the controller design, and lay the foundations for formal controller optimality proofs.

 Input-output vs output-only

 System identification techniques can utilize both input and output data (e.g. eigensystem realization algorithm) or can include only the output data (e.g. frequency domain decomposition).
 Typically an input-output technique would be more accurate, but the input data is not always available.
+In addition, the final estimated responses from arbitrary inputs can be analyzed by investigating their correlation and spectral properties.

 Optimal design of experiments

 The quality of system identification depends on the quality of the inputs, which are under the control of the systems engineer.
 Therefore, systems engineers have long used the principles of the design of experiments.
 In recent decades, engineers have increasingly used the theory of optimal experimental design to specify inputs that yield maximally precise estimators.